Short answer

 The Big Idea Hidden in a Small Paper

-AEGISKey Privacy Layer White Paper v2.1
+AERKey Privacy Layer White Paper (formerly AEGISKey v2.1)

-AEREDIUM GROUP: Five privacy layers, US Patent 63/977,868, MEV elimination, Q2–Q4 2026 roadmap, AES-256-GCM per-transaction key derivation, MiCA/Travel Rule/AML compliance design, competitive landscape (Secret Network, Oasis, Aztec, Penumbra).
+AEREDIUM GROUP: Five privacy layers, US Patent 63/977,868, MEV elimination, AES-256-GCM per-transaction key derivation, MiCA/Travel Rule/AML compliance design, competitive landscape (Secret Network, Oasis, Aztec, Penumbra).

-AEGISKey: The New Standard for Institutional Digital Asset Authorization
+AERKey: The New Standard for Institutional Digital Asset Authorization

 AEREDIUM Foundation: Named theft incidents (WazirX $235M, DMM Bitcoin $305M, Radiant $50M, Bybit $1.5B), multi-sig weakness, MPC-CMP co-signing limitation, audit trail (25ns overhead, HSM timestamps, Merkle chain), subscription model.